isaackoz/vite-plugin-preact-esp32/README.md

 # vite-plugin-preact-esp32
-A vite plugin to compile websites to a static header file that can be used to serve a SPA from an ESP32.
+A vite plugin to compiles a Preact SPA to a static header file that can be used to serve a SPA from an ESP32.
 All this plugin does is takes the output from the build process and converts all static files (html, css, js, media, etc.) into a single `static_files.h` that can be used on an ESP32.